-You can’t have a complete review about Evanger’s cat food without discussing the recall and controversy that happened in 2017.
+You can’t have a complete review of Evanger’s cat food without discussing the recall and controversy that happened in 2017.
 In February 2017, the FDA noticed that some of Evanger’s canned food contained pentobarbital.
 This is a drug that is used in animal euthanasia.
 No amount is safe for cat food, precisely why the FDA issued a statement warning pet owners not to purchase specific recipes.

-The FDA inspected both plants the company-owned and found many significant concerns in how the food was processed.
+The FDA inspected both plants the company-owned and found many significant concerns about how the food was processed.
 For example, condensation was dripping into the food at many points.
 There were no operating refrigerated storage facilities, so raw meat was thawing out before it was processed.
 Some meats were dropped onto the unsanitary concrete floor and then used in the final product.

 Several animals died from the contaminated food.
 The pentobarbital was eventually traced to the company’s meat supplier.
 Evanger issued a voluntary recall of several recipes after the FDA report.

 That might seem like the end of the story, but here is where things began to pick up steam.
 In their press release, Evanger stated that they used human-grade USDA beef in their recipes.
-However, in their investigation, the FDA reviewed a bill from Evanger’s beef supplier labelled the beef as “Inedible Hand Deboned Beef – For Pet Food Use Only.
+However, in their investigation, the FDA reviewed a bill from Evanger’s beef supplier labeled the beef as “Inedible Hand Deboned Beef – For Pet Food Use Only.
 Not Fit for Human Consumption.”
-Furthermore, the supplier does not produce USDA meat, and the meat did not bear the USDA mark.
+Furthermore, the supplier does not produce USDA meat, and the meat does not bear the USDA mark.

 In other words, the company was misleading customers about the food’s quality and source.
 While it had been claiming that the food was human-grade and USDA-inspected for years, none of that appeared to be the case.
 The FDA stated that “the meat products from this supplier do not bear the USDA inspection mark and would not be considered human grade.”

 While the Evanger did stop claiming that the meats used were human-grade, the whole controversy affected their customer’s trust.
-The company effectively lied to their consumers, making many worried about what they may potentially lie about in the future.
+The company effectively lied to its consumers, making many worried about what they may potentially lie about in the future.

 Other Recalls and Citations

 The 2017 controversy may be the loudest thing that has occurred with Evanger over the last decade.
 However, there have been other problems as well.
-For instance, in 2006, the Wheeling, Illinois city sued Evanger over their manufacturing facility conditions.
+For instance, in 2006, Wheeling, Illinois city sued Evanger over their manufacturing facility conditions.
 According to court documents, a health inspector found “open containers of chicken, flies, maggots, refuse and unsanitary conditions on the property.”
 Another inspector found thousands of maggots on rotting meat and unknown substances.

 Their permit to transport food on the interstate has been revoked and delayed multiple times due to their facilities’ conditions.
 This is the FDA’s way of preventing unsafe food from reaching customers.